-4.0 Indirect Natural Gas Boiler less than 10 MMBtu/hr [emission point ID(s): BL2]
+4.0 Heating System Boiler and Line Heater [emission point ID(s): BL3 and H2]

 4.1.1.
 No person shall cause, suffer, allow or permit emission of smoke and/or particulate matter into the open air from any fuel burning unit which is greater than ten (10) percent opacity based on a six minute block average.
+Compliance with this requirement for H2 is satisfied by complying with the fuel type restriction in Condition 4.1.4.

-[45CSR§2-3.1.]
+[45CSR§2-3.1.;45CSR13, R13-3397, Condition 4.1.1.d.]

-4.1.2.
+- 4.1.2.
 Compliance with the visible emission requirements of 45CSR§2-3.1 (Section 4.1.1 of this permit) shall be determined in accordance with 40 C.F.R.
 Part 60, Appendix A, Method 9 or by using measurements from continuous opacity monitoring systems approved by the Director.
 The Director may require the installation, calibration, maintenance and operation of continuous opacity monitoring systems and may establish policies for the evaluation of continuous opacity monitoring results and the determination of compliance with the visible emission requirements of 45CSR§2-3.1 (Section 4.1.1 of this permit).
 Continuous opacity monitors shall not be required on fuel burning units which employ wet scrubbing systems for emission control.
-[45CSR§2-3.2.]
+[45CSR§2-3.2.] - 4.1.3.
+The heater (H2) shall be designed and constructed with a maximum design heat input of 0.54 MMBtu/hr.
+This specific design limitation exempts the heater from Sections 4, 5, 6, 8, and 9 of 45 CSR 2; and Sections 3, 6, 7, and 8 of 45 CSR 10.